-• Contributions made from an individual's personal funds and from an entity's funds they direct and control.
+Contributions made from an individual's personal funds and from an entity's funds he or she they directs and controls.

 - Contributions made by two or more entities that are directed and controlled by a majority of the same persons. - Contributions made by entities that are majority owned by any person.
 Contributions made by the majority owner and all other entities majority owned by that person are aggregated unless the entities act independently in their decisions to make contributions.